top of page

 However, some relatives, surnames, and neighbors have more clues to help you resolve your genealogy research question.

-While researching Townleys in New Jersey, I am diving into vital, census, and land records when possible.
+While researching Townleys in New Jersey, I delve into vital, census, and land records when possible.
 I’m trying to establish who is related to whom.
 Sometimes, I must go beyond these records to separate men with the same name.
 Since I’m doing a Surname Study, this project requires more extensive research than some of the other situations I mentioned.

 Leverage Cluster Research Today!